All you need is a job. But all that fake “employer” wants is your personal information or money.

-Also beware the scam where the potential employer sends you a check for start-up funds, has you cash the check and then asks you to return a portion of the money to the person who mailed the check.
+Also beware of the scam where the potential employer sends you a check for start-up funds, has you cash the check, and then asks you to return a portion of the money to the person who mailed the check.

 When the fake check bounces a week or two later, you’ll be out the money you sent to the scammer and will owe the amount of the check to the bank where you cashed it, according to the Federal Trade Commission (FTC).

 “If someone offers you a job, sends you a check, but then insists you wire the extra money back, don’t do it.
 It’s a scam,” says the FTC.
 Report the job poster to the FTC Complaint Assistant.